ayaxan7/Abhaya/README.md

 # Abhaya - SOS Emergency App

-Abhaya is an Android-based **SOS emergency application** designed to help users quickly send alerts and share their live location with emergency contacts during distress situations.
+Abhaya is an Android-based **SOS emergency application** designed for **Smart India Hackathon 2024** under the problem statement **Women's Safety Analytics**.
+The goal of this project is to **empower women and make them feel safer in society** by providing a quick and efficient emergency alert system.
 Built using **Java, XML, and Firebase**, the app ensures real-time communication and tracking for enhanced safety.

 ## 📌 Features